 Mentoring a Bath Spa University student is a rewarding way of helping a talented individual bridge the gap between university and employment.

-The Industry Mentoring Scheme at Bath Spa University provides the opportunity for students to network and learn from industry professionals.
-Our aim is to raise a student’s sights and broaden horizons in terms of career or learning goals, whilst also developing knowledge, skills and personal qualities that are valued by employers.
+Our mentoring scheme, MentorMe, exists to connect our students with industry professionals who can convert aspirations into practical steps towards making an easier transition into the world of work.
+Our aim at Bath Spa University is to raise a student’s sights and broaden horizons in terms of career or learning goals, whilst also developing knowledge, skills and personal qualities that are valued by employers.

 What is mentoring?